Cheenki/Andrew-Chen-S3599919/README.md

-# Personal Information
+# Personal Information (About Me)
-Name: Andrew Chen
+**Name:** Andrew Chen

-Student Number: S3599919
+**Student Number:** S3599919

-Email Address: S3599919@student.rmit.edu.au
+**Email Address:** S3599919@student.rmit.edu.au

-Basic Background Information: I was born and raised in Australia, specifically in Carlton.
+**Basic Background Information:** I was born and raised in Australia, specifically in Carlton.
 My nationality is Chinese and I can speak both Cantonese and Mandarin.

-One Fact About Me: I really love learning about computers and specifically on how to assemble and troubleshoot, my hobbies also include gaming on the PC and playing basketball with my friends.
+**Hobbies/Facts About Me:** I really love learning about computers and specifically on how to assemble and troubleshoot, my hobbies also include gaming on the PC and playing basketball with my friends.

+# Interest in IT
+**What is your interest in IT?
+When did your interest in IT start?
+Was there a particular event or person that sparked your interest?Outline your IT experience (if any).**

+**● Why did you choose to come to RMIT?**

+**● What do you expect to learn during your studies?**

-## Markdown
+# Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for